sakjain92/Fractional-GPUs/README.md

 not publicly released information for Nvidia's GPU, we have written code to reverse engineer this information.
 We then used this information (along with modifying the application's code and Nvidia's kernel driver) to exploit page coloring.
-We find the GPU's memory hierarchy is very well suited for page coloring and gives near perfect memory bandwidth isolation.
+We find that the GPU's memory hierarchy is very well suited for page coloring and gives near perfect memory bandwidth isolation.
 The maximum number of memory bandwidth partition is equal to the number of "colors" provided by page coloring.
 This is dependent on the GPU's hardware.